hoppers-nft/contracts/README.md

 # Description
 ## Attributes
 All of the attiributes will be stored on chain.
-Name of the frog, accessories and the ipfs link will be stored offchain.
+Name of the hopper, accessories and the ipfs link will be stored offchain.

  * Strength (Randomly assigned a value between 1-10 during minting)